-The University distributes a notice of the availability of this Annual Fire Safety and Security Report by October 1 of each year to every member of the University community that has an email account assigned by the University of Missouri.
-A postcard is sent to every student, faculty or staff that does not have an assigned MU email.
-The notice includes a brief summary of the contents of the Annual Security Report, the address for MUPD and where the Annual Security Reports can be found online.
-Anyone, including prospective students and employees, may obtain a paper copy of this report by contacting Kevin Rodgers at 573-882-2187 or by visiting https://mupolice.com/mupd/sites/mupd/files/Clery Report/2019.pdf
+The University distributes a notice of the availability of this Annual Fire Safety and Security Report by October 1 of each year to every member of the University community through email.
+The notice includes a brief summary of the contents of the Annual Security Report, the address for MUPD and where the Annual Security Reports can be found on-line.
+Anyone, including prospective students and employees, may obtain a paper copy of this report by contacting Kevin Rodgers at 573-882-2187 or by visiting mupolice.com